Dr. Killigan's guide to household insect problems

 • Keep trash can lids snapped tight and the can interior clean

-Fruit flies breed in fermenting residues and damp organic film (overripe fruit, wine/beer spills, vinegar, trash “goo,” mop buckets, drain slime).
-Removing food sources and drain film breaks the lifecycle.
-Traps attract adults so populations crash while you clean.
+Fruit flies breed in fermenting residue and damp organic film (produce juices, trash “goo,” recycling residue, drain slime).
+Removing the food + film breaks the lifecycle; traps pull in adults so the population drops while you clean.

-Did you know: fruit flies lay eggs on moist, sugary surfaces—think banana stems, juice rings under bottles and film in sink overflows.
+Fruit flies lay eggs on moist, sugary surfaces—banana stems, juice rings under bottles and film inside sink overflows are common “hidden nurseries.”

 Monitor

-• Check Sweet Surrender daily for the first 3 days, then 2—3x/week; replace when full, evaporated or at up to 6 weeks after opening
+• Check Sweet Surrender daily for the first 3 days, then 2—3x per week; replace when full, evaporated or at up to 6 weeks after opening

-• If flies persist but catches drop, refresh attractant and deep-clean drains/disposals, then reassess placement
+• If flies persist but catches drop: refresh the attractant (if applicable) and re-check drains/disposals + sticky spill zones, then adjust placement again

 • Expect spikes after produce runs and in warm, humid late summer to early fall—keep an extra trap ready